 One of the largest issues I hear from new advertisers is that LinkedIn ads are pricey.
 Minimum bids are set at $2, but competition has most advertisers paying between $4-$6 per click.

 You began reading as a beginner, and now you’re all ready for the big leagues.
-You have all the knowledge necessary to reach business professionals and decision makers in a very targeted, very powerful way.
+You have all the knowledge necessary to reach business professionals and decision makers in a very targeted, very powerful way with LinkedIn Ads.

-Don’t forget to inform your boss of this fact and come back for Part 2 in the series that will take you from dabbler, to heavy user in the time it takes you to finish your morning joe.
+Don’t forget to inform your boss of this fact and come back for Part 2: Experienced Guide to LinkedIn Advertising and Part 3: Advanced Guide to LinkedIn Advertising in the series that will take you from dabbler, to heavy user in the time it takes you to finish your morning joe.